Log In Information

 Transportation Reimbursement Forms

 Our school uses Magnus Health, which can be reached without an additional log in once you have signed into the Family Portal.
-If your child is entering in the 2017-2018 school year, your forms will be available towards the end of the 2016-2017 school year.
 Please note that there can be specific health requirements if you child is new to the U.S. and these must be fulfilled before your child enters school.
-Please contact Jeanne Walsh, the nurse for the threes through fourth grade or Angela Sinisi, the nurse for fifth through eighth grade, for more information about this requirement as soon after your child enrolls as possible.
+Please contact Betsy Tyras, the nurse for the threes through fourth grade or Desere Diaz, the nurse for fifth through eighth grade, for more information about this requirement as soon after your child enrolls as possible.
+If you are enrolling starting in the 2019-2020 school year, you will receive notifications for when your forms are ready right before the summer break.

-Our school has slightly different dress codes for all divisions, and these can be found here.
+Our divisional dress codes and school supply lists can be found here.

 Middle School Bring Your Own Laptop (BYOL) Program